-UPDATE 1-Shares in Brazilian banks down after cap on overdraft interest rates
+UPDATE 2-Shares in Brazilian banks down after cap on overdraft interest rates

 In notes to clients, analysts at Banco Bradesco SA said the central bank move could imply a cut between 1% and 5% in banks’ net income in 2020, while Credit Suisse saw profits falling up to 3%.

-Preferred shares in Banco Bradesco SA and Itau Unibanco Holding SA saw the biggest drops in early trading, down 0.9% and 1%, respectively.
+Units in Spanish bank Santander’s Brazil operation were down the most, falling 1.61%.
+Preferred shares in Banco Bradesco SA and Itau Unibanco Holding SA saw similar drops, down 1.43% and 1.12%, respectively.
 Brazil’s Bovespa stock index was flat.

 “We believe that this news is negative for Brazilian banks, as overdraft lines have the largest spread charged by the banks,” analysts at Banco Safra wrote in a note to clients.